Augustine of Hippo

 "Now we make offering to Him, not as though He stood in need of it, but rendering thanks for His gift, and thus sanctifying what has been created."

 The Church Fathers nearly unanimously argued for some form of baptismal regeneration, where baptism truly participates in salvation.
 However, the specific mechanism of this regeneration is not unanimous.
-Several Church Fathers emphasized that the efficacy of baptism is tied to faith, which is not the Roman teaching of Ex Opere Operato, where all baptisms regenerate.
+Several church fathers emphasized that the efficacy of baptism is tied to faith and repentance.
+This differs from the Roman teaching of Ex Opere Operato, in which grace is objectively conferred through the valid administration of the sacrament itself.

 "Not that in the water we obtain the Holy Spirit, but being cleansed in the water under the angel, we are prepared for the Holy Spirit."